gabrieltcm/todo-lists/README.md

 # todo-lists
-A simple todo-lists to add list &amp cross out the list once done
+A simple todo-lists to add list & cross out the list once done